What should you send this month?

 - Easter.
 This is a gift-giving event that spells opportunity for a wide range of companies, from those that specialize in food and drink, to religious items, to clothing and novelty pieces.
 Easter falls on April 9, so start sending email marketing promotions this month if your shop depends on this holiday for a boost.

-Check out Subscribe Meow to see our April 1 campaign from last year.
+Check out Subscribe Meow to see a previous April Fools' Day campaign.
 We used it as a segue to introducing a new product: Seguno's popup app.

 Spreading shamrock cheer

 A few aspects about St. Patrick’s Day distinguish it from other things happening throughout the year.